jonathankytang/Museum-navigation-ar/docs/0c_meeting_notes/3_weekly_spring_meetings.md

 - Discussed who is doing which task in the project

 ## Tuesday 5th February - Supervisor meeting
--	Showed the route calculation coding
+- Showed the route calculation code
--	We have made Modification with the route
+- Modifications with the route explained
 - Working with Bluetooth module
 - This week finished testing with Bluetooth module and route calculation
 - Started building AR and front-end
 - Achieved one sub-milestone
 - Submission of project tracking form

 ## Monday 11th February - Group meeting
-- Review last week work
+- Review of last week work
 - Discussed who is doing which task in the project

-##Tuesday 12th February - Supervisoe meeting
+## Tuesday 12th February - Supervisoe meeting
-- Started working with next sprint
+- Started working on next sprint
-- We have managed to connect the bluetooth module with mobile phones
+- Managed to connect the bluetooth module with mobile phones
 - Progress of AR implementation
-- We are using A* Algorithms for route calculation
+- Using A\* Algorithms for route calculations